Opportunities and Benefits of CETA for Canada’s Metal and Mineral Exporters

-- CETA will establish greater transparency in the EU Services market, resulting in better, more secure and predictable market access in areas of interest to Canada, such as engineering and integrated engineering; technical testing and analysis services; and services incidental to mining.
+- CETA establishes greater transparency in the EU Services market, resulting in better, more secure and predictable market access in areas of interest to Canada, such as engineering and integrated engineering; technical testing and analysis services; and services incidental to mining.

-- Canadian service suppliers and firms will be on equal footing with their EU competitors, and CETA commitments on cross-border trade in services will guarantee access for Canadian service suppliers in the EU market in activities related to the mining sector.
+- Canadian service suppliers and firms are on equal footing with their EU competitors, and CETA commitments on cross-border trade in services guarantee access for Canadian service suppliers in the EU market in activities related to the mining sector.

 Rules of origin and customs procedures

-- For processed metal and mineral products and mining equipment, CETA will allow for access to advance rulings on the origin or tariff classifications of products.
+- For processed metal and mineral products and mining equipment, CETA allows for access to advance rulings on the origin or tariff classifications of products.